 Take the bowl out of the mixer and cover with a clean, damp tea towel.
 Place well away from draughts until doubled in bulk - about 1-2 hours.
 Lightly butter or oil a 24cm x 10cm loaf tin.
 When the dough is ready, turn it out onto a floured surface and punch it down with your fist.

 Knead by hand for a couple of minutes, gradually forming it into a pillow shape roughly as wide as the tin.
-Roll it into a bloomer (see p.28) as long as the tin without letting any air pockets form.
+Roll it into a bloomer (see p.28 of the Gail's Bakery cookbook for step by step) as long as the tin without letting any air pockets form.
 Place in the tin, seam side down.
 Put the loaf inside a large plastic bag, inflated so that it won’t come into contact with the dough, and leave to rise, well away from any draughts, until doubled in size again - around 1-2 hours.

 Alternatively, to bake tomorrow, place the covered tin in the fridge and let it rest overnight.
 This will do wonders for the flavour of the bread.
 Remove from the fridge at least 2 hours before you plan to bake and allow to come back to room temperature.
 When the dough shows signs of life monitor it until it has doubled in size.

 When proved, preheat the oven to 220°C/gas mark 7 and put a small baking tin on the base of the oven to act as a water vessel.
 Use a pastry brush to gently moisten the top of the loaf with water and sprinkle the oats on top.
 Tip the ice cubes into the baking tin and sit the loaf on the centre shelf.
 Bake in the oven for 30-40 minutes until well-risen with a dark brown, rounded, crusty top.